 KFYR Sports Director/Anchor

 While growing up in Tea, South Dakota, my vision in life was to follow my father's footsteps and become a farmer.
 In the late 70's & early 80's interest rates were 20% or higher so my vision needed to change.
 Today, I'm the Sports Director for KFYR-TV, a position I've enjoyed since the retirement of Rog Higgins in 1989.
-I'm also the television color analyst for North Dakota State football and for over two decades was the lead announcer for high school state championship events.
+I was the television color analyst for North Dakota State football for 14 seasons and for over two decades was the lead announcer for high school state championship events.

 I was awarded the prestigious National Sportscasters & Sportswriters Association's Powerade Award for the National Broadcast Story of the Year in 2004, for a four-part series I did on North Dakota's vote to add a third class of high school basketball.
 This national honor is something I cherish because the National Print Story of the Year winner that year was Gary Smith of Sports Illustrated, so to be in that company is special.